 Here’s a tip on how you manage people in the world of prioritization?
 So let’s say you have a direct report.
 They have clarity around the three key results that they’re shooting for this quarter.
 And you come up with a great idea, and you say, wow, I’m going to go talk to that person.

 So you go to your direct report and say, we really should do X, which is different from the things we had just agreed focus on.
 What you want to teach your team to do is to then say, okay, CEO, you think X is important.
 So out of the four objectives or key results that I have right now, which one should I drop?
 Because I just can’t, randomly add one because you think it’s a good idea.
 At first you will really, really hated this.

 You will be teaching them to push back in this way because you need to focus on prioritization, and more often than not, you’ll say, okay, it’s a great idea, but we’re going to put it in the parking lot.
 This approach enables your people to focus where they really needed to focus on and get their job done.
 And next quarter, you’re going to go look at those great ideas that are sitting in the parking lot and figure out and determine whether or not they are now a priority.

 Thank you for reading as I share some best practices and how to become a better CEO.
 My name is Glenn Gow.

-> Contact Coach Glenn Gow Today and Become a More Successful CEO!
+Contact CEO Coach Glenn Gow Today and Become a More Successful CEO for Your Organization!